 Sweet potatoes shouldn’t just be saved for holiday pies.
 These potatoes are chock-full of health benefits and easily make traditional white Russet potatoes pale in comparison.
 Here are a few reasons why sweet potatoes are so superior.

 Sweet potatoes are a great source of dietary fiber.
-There is roughly 6-7 grams in one medium baked potato.
-Many Americans are deficient in fiber and by introducing high fiber foods like sweet potato into the diet, they won’t need to take supplements.
+There are roughly 6-7 grams in one medium-baked potato.
+Many Americans are deficient in fiber and by introducing high-fiber foods like sweet potato into the diet, they won’t need to take supplements.

 If you are calorie counting to maintain a deficit you’ll be happy to know that a medium sweet potato has 112 calories.
 One medium Russet has 169!
 Sweet potato is very dense so despite being lower in calories, it is often far more filling for the stomach.

-People on low carb diets find that sweet potatoes are a perfect alternative.
-One medium sized sweet potato has roughly 26 gram of carbs vs 38 carbs in a medium Russet.
+People on low-carb diets find that sweet potatoes are a perfect alternative.
+One medium-sized sweet potato has roughly 26 grams of carbs vs 38 carbs in a medium Russet.
 It would also have only about 5.4 grams of sugar and 3.9 grams of fiber.
 Those on Paleo diets can eat sweet potatoes as well, despite not being able to eat traditional potato varieties.

 Those struggling with blood sugar may be better able to digest sweet potatoes than white potatoes since they have a lower glycemic impact depending on how they are cooked.
 Even those without blood sugar problems can benefit from how slowly sugar from the sweet potato is released as spikes in blood sugar are associated with weight gain and other health problems.
 It’s all about portion size and how you cook this vegetable.